 Fever, Sweats, and Hot Flashes (Patient)

-This summary is about fever, sweats, and hot flashes in adults with cancer.
+This summary describes the causes and treatment of fever, sweats, and hot flashes in cancer patients.

 eMedicineHealth Public Information from the National Cancer Institute

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
-For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER
+For the most current information, contact the National Cancer Institute via the Internet web site at https://cancer.gov or call 1-800-4-CANCER

 This information is not intended to replace the advice of a doctor.
 Healthwise disclaims any liability for the decisions you make based on this information.

 Some material in CancerNet™ is from copyrighted publications of the respective copyright claimants.
 Users of CancerNet™ are referred to the publication data appearing in the bibliographic citations, as well as to the copyright notices appearing in the original publication, all of which are hereby incorporated by reference.